bitrockteam/ts-internal-course/2-interfaces-types-enum-classes/README.md

 ### Good To Know

 1. Interfaces, like type annotations, are not compiled to the output JavaScript.
 They exist purely in the TypeScript type system.
-2. it possible to make a property read only using the modifier `readonly`
+2. it is possible to make a property read only using the modifier `readonly`

 ```typescript
 interface Messenger {